 Ronnie Smith, killed a year ago in Libya, and his surviving wife Anita and their son, unreached peoples being talked about downtown.

 Slavery, human trafficking.
 And it is on my front burner because Louie is — and this is on his front burner.
 It is on the students’ front burner.

 Lecrae confessing his abortion in his new song, “Good, Bad, Ugly.”
 Randy Alcorn losing his job over the abortion issue.

 Race.
 I saw Selma on Thursday night.
 I lived Selma.
 I was on the wrong side.
 MLK day tomorrow.
 Are you doing anything?
 Mark in that day tomorrow.
 Change the world that I live in.
-The John Piper of age 19, or 15, and the John Piper of today, are worlds apart on the race issue.
+The John Piper of age nineteen or fifteen and the John Piper of today are worlds apart on the race issue.
 And I am so ashamed of the South I lived in.
 So ashamed of me.
 I am not pointing any fingers.
-John Piper’s language was deplorable at age 14, 15, 16.
+John Piper’s language was deplorable at age fourteen, fifteen, and sixteen.
 My mother washed my mouth out with soap one time, bless her heart.

 Your fire chief in Altanta.

 Ok, so let’s just come back to those because these are all so unbelievably real.
 First, Ronnie Smith, in Texas, 33 years old, loving the Libyan people, heading out there in order to bring compassion and love to the Libyan Muslim peoples, and he is shot dead last December a year ago, leaving behind Anita and Hosea.
 His wife is now a single mom.
 So put that in this text.